 I do this by integrating my total life and career experiences in business, economics, psychology, people skills, managing public companies, private companies, writing multiple books, being a former CIO, being a recognized national expert in marketing, working in 30 industries, financial skills, etc…

-In many respects, Level 3 insights is really pattern recognition.
-When a client notices that I am saying something insightful, what I am really doing behind the scenes is recognizing that a client's situation seems very similar to another situation that I've seen before.
+In many respects, Level 3 insights are really pattern recognition.
+When a client notices that I am saying something insightful, what I am really doing behind the scenes is recognizing that a client’s situation seems very similar to another situation that I’ve seen before.

 Level 3 insightfulness is basically a well-articulated pattern match.

 The problem with being Level 3 insightful early in one’s career is you have less exposure to other situations by which to compare the client situation against.

 Your mental “database” of patterns is smaller, due to the comparatively less experience.